What is Abstract Class in Java?

 Below are the distinctions between Abstract Class and Interface:

-- Abstract class and interface both are used to achieve abstraction in java.
+- Abstract class and interface are both used to achieve abstraction in Java.
 However, an abstract class provides partial abstraction, whereas an interface provides 100% or complete abstraction.

-- Member variables of an abstract class can be private, public, and protected, but they are by default public in the interface.
+- Member variables of an abstract class can be private, public, and protected, but they are, by default, public in the interface.

 - An abstract class can extend another Java class and implement multiple interfaces, but one interface can only extend another interface.
 Likewise, an abstract class can provide an implementation of an interface, but an interface cannot do so.